facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ## Key Concepts

-We know that many developers are not looking to create new applications from scratch.
-Instead, they have existing applications where React Native may be a technological fit.
+React Native is great when you are starting a new mobile app from scratch.
+However, it also works well for adding a single view or user flow to existing applications.
 With a few steps, you can begin to integrate React Native to add new components to your existing app, or convert current components to React Native.

 <block class="objc swift" />